 Learn How to Self-Soothe

-Once you have hit the pause button, it is time to turn your attention inwards.
+Once you’ve hit pause, it’s time to turn your attention inwards.
 Reassure yourself that this will pass, and you’re going to get through it.
 Your mind will most likely be racing with thoughts of righteous indignation or innocent victimhood – but remember that so will your partner’s!

 It can help to soothe or distract yourself while your system settles by going for a walk, reading, or listening to music.